-McConnell joins other Republicans in rebuking Trump’s Syria withdrawal
+Republicans deliver rare rebuke of Trump, slamming his Syria withdrawal decision

 “So sad.
 So dangerous,” he said on Twitter.
 “President Trump may be tired of fighting radical Islam.
 They are NOT tired of fighting us.”

+As the president has exercised his vast executive power in those areas, Republicans have found that they have limited authority to respond.

+“The president practices foreign policy,” said former senator Judd Gregg, R-N.H.
+As for Republican lawmakers, “they can speak up, but they can’t do anything.”

-In a series of tweets Monday morning, Trump defended his decision and said that the United States was being played for a “sucker” by continuing to serve as “a policing operation” in Middle East countries “who don’t even like the USA.”
+In tweets Monday morning, Trump defended his decision and said that the United States was being played for a “sucker” by continuing to serve as “a policing operation” for people in Middle East countries “who don’t even like the USA.”

 He also appeared to warn the Turkish government ahead of its offensive.